hypi-universe/docs/content/deletedata.md

 :::

-Let's look at the example from our Author and Books data types now.
-If you try to delete data from Books without setting `clearArrayReferences` values, it would result in an error.
-As the references exist between Author and Books table through the 'booklist' field, the Books records cannot be deleted without removing the references.
+Let's look at the example from our `Author` and `Book` data types now.
+If you try to delete data from Book table without setting `clearArrayReferences` values, it would result in an error.
+As the references exist between Author and Book tables through the 'booklist' field, the Book records cannot be deleted without removing the references.

 <Tabs
   defaultValue="query"